Las Vegas firefighter sues employer over handling of sex video

-A Las Vegas firefighter filed a sexual harassment lawsuit this week that claims supervisors lacked concern for her reputation after co-workers circulated a sexually explicit video of her without her knowledge.
+A Las Vegas firefighter filed a sexual harassment lawsuit this week that alleges supervisors lacked concern for her reputation after co-workers circulated a sexually explicit video of her without her knowledge.

 The woman, identified in the federal lawsuit as Jane Doe, sued only after exhausting all other avenues, according to the document.